sterzuccio/form-builder-vue3/README.md

 - `save`: Emitted when the form is saved
 - `export`: Emitted when the form code is exported
+- `get-form-code`: Emitted when the form code is requested without displaying the modal
 - `field-added`: Emitted when a field is added
 - `field-updated`: Emitted when a field is updated
 - `field-deleted`: Emitted when a field is deleted